 green cacti

-To that end, the core of our clinical program is made up of a collaborative team of experienced epileptologists and an advanced epilepsy monitoring unit.
-By monitoring your seizures as they happen using specialized equipment, our epilepsy specialists can create a customized treatment plan for you that may include epilepsy medication, surgical procedures, or a combination of both.
+This is only the first step in creating a tailor-made treatment plan: at the core of our clinical Epilepsy Center is a collaborative team of epileptologists and an advanced epilepsy monitoring unit where our patients have access to advanced diagnostics and a swath of specialists—all on one campus.
+Together, we monitor seizures as they happen using specialized equipment, then create a custom treatment plan that can include epilepsy medication, surgical procedures, or a combination of both.

-We realize that the process of finding the optimal treatment for your epilepsy can take longer than you would like.
-At the Barrow Epilepsy Program, we hold weekly meetings with all of our epilepsy specialists in which your progress is tracked and discussed to make sure you are getting the right treatment at the right time.
+We realize the process of finding the optimal treatment for epilepsy can take longer than most patients would like.
+To stay the course, we commit to weekly meetings with every one of our epilepsy specialists make sure your treatment plan is being appropriately tracked and discussed.
+Here, you’ll rest assured you’re receiving the right treatment at the right time.

-For more information about the Epilepsy Program at Barrow Neurological Institute, please call (602) 406-6262.
+For more information about the Epilepsy Center at Barrow Neurological Institute, please call (602) 406-6262.

 The Barrow Difference